caloni/journal/content/posts/jejum-intermitente/index.md

 > A fatty liver is reversible in the early stages.
 But too much fat in the liver leads to scarring of liver tissue (cirrhosis of the liver), which is hard to reverse and can even lead to liver failure.

 >
 > Moreover, insulin resistance leads to the so-called metabolic syndrome.
-The metabolic syndrome has the following symptoms (4):
+The metabolic syndrome has the following symptoms:
 >
 >  - Enlarged waist circumference: >= 102 cm in men and >= 88 cm in women.
 >  - High blood pressure: systolic blood pressure >= 130 mmHg, diastolic blood pressure >= 85 mmHg.